thepeacockproject/peacockprojectorg/docs/intel.md

 -   After you complete or fail a mission, it will print detailed timing info about the attempt you just made into the Peacock server window, with timing information down to tenths/hundredths of seconds for the attempt you just made as well as detailing the total amount of time with resets on the current mission.

+-   As of v4.5.0, Peacock Autosplitter now defaults into a mode which will not log a successful mission completion (splitting and allow moving to next map) unless you complete the current mission with Silent Assassin rating.
+If you want to use the auto splitter for any% runs, change the `autoSplitterForceSilentAssassin` option in `options.ini` to be `false`.

 </p>
 </details>